Core Idea

 Why No Single Interviewer Is Sufficient

-Research on employment interviewing consistently demonstrates that individual interview judgments are systematically biased.
-Unstructured, single-interviewer assessments show predictive validity of approximately r = 0.24 for job performance, while structured multi-interviewer panels reach r = 0.43 — roughly double the predictive power (McDaniel et al., 1994; Levashina et al., 2014).
+Individual interview judgments are systematically biased: unstructured, single-interviewer assessments show predictive validity of approximately r = 0.24 for job performance, while structured multi-interviewer panels reach r = 0.43 — roughly double (McDaniel et al., 1994; Levashina et al., 2014).
+Individual interviewers overweight dimensions where they are personally strong and underweight others.
+The bellwether system distributes each dimension to its most qualified assessor.

 Identifying Your Bellwethers